 Safety Advice For Outdoor Swimmers

-The 3 organisations are encouraging people to take extra precautions when swimming in lakes, rivers or the sea – no matter how experienced they are.
+Take extra precautions when swimming in lakes, rivers or the sea – no matter how experienced you are.

 The recommendations include:

 - Information on where to swim and accredited venues